God gave us holy days and weeks that He intended us to remember.

 Numbers 10:10

-Trumpets are blown to announce all appointed feasts - but they are blown 100 times (11 X 9 + 1) for Feast of Trumpets.
+Trumpets are blown to announce all appointed feasts - but they are blown 100 times (11 X 9 + 1) for the Feast of Trumpets.

-...and [the angel] cried with a loud voice, as when a lion roars.
-When he cried out, seven thunders uttered their voices.
-Now when the seven thunders uttered their voices, I was about to write; but I heard a voice from heaven saying to me, 'Seal up the things which the seven thunders uttered, and do not write them.'
+...and [the angel] cried with a loud voice, as when a lion roars and when he cried out, seven thunders uttered their voices.
+And when the seven thunders uttered their voices, I was about to write, and I heard a voice from heaven saying to me, Seal up those things which the seven thunders uttered, and write them not.'

 Revelation 10:3-4

-But it came to pass on the seventh day that they rose early, about the dawning of the day, and marched around the city seven times in the same manner.
-On that day only they marched around the city seven times.
-And the seventh time it happened, when the priests blew the trumpets, that Joshua said to the people: 'Shout, for the Lord has given you the city!'
+And it came to pass on the seventh day, that they rose early about the dawning of the day, and compassed the city after the same manner seven times; only on that day they compassed the city seven times.
+And it came to pass at the seventh time, when the priests blew with the trumpets, Joshua said to the people, Shout, for YHWH has given you the city.

 Joshua 6:15-16